 From Taxi Driver to Business Driver: Joppe van Gisbergen’s Fast Path to Mendix

-In today’s installment of our rapid developer profile series, we’re featuring Joppe van Gisbergen, Mendix Consultant at Bizzomate.
+In today’s maker profile, we’re featuring Joppe van Gisbergen, Mendix Consultant at Bizzomate.
 In this story, you’ll hear how Joppe made the leap from Taxi driver to rapid developer, without any formal background in development.

 1. What is your education and professional background?
 Did you have any prior development experience?